ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 The daily activity pattern can be used to impute these missing values.
 For every missing value in the orignial data set the average number of steps in that 5-minutes interval is used and a new data frame `impute` is created.
+This procedure should be valid if the person has daily routine, i.e. an activity pattern that is similar over multiple days.
 Instead of missing values this data set now contains a typical value of that 5-minutes interval.

 ```r